Listing View

 Full Arch

-Dental implants are utilised when tooth loss has resulted in gaps appearing in between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be fixed.
-They are also important in that they underpin and support teeth either side of the gap.
+Dental implants are used when tooth loss has resulted in gaps appearing in between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
+They are also important in that they underpin and shore up neighboring teeth.

-Subperiosteal are placed on the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the density of bone of your jaw.
+Subperiosteal are placed upon the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the density of bone of your jaw.

-Whilst side effects are {extremely|very rare, they can include damage to the jaw, nerves and adjacent teeth.
+Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and adjacent teeth.

-If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.
+If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.

-This is where every one of the teeth upper and or lower are replaced by a complete arch bridge held in place by 4 implants (sometimes 6).
+This is where all of the teeth upper and or lower are replaced by a complete arch bridge held in place by 4 implants (can be 6).

-Hello from Hillside Dental Practice
+Welcome to Hillside Dental Practice

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!